 Making Friends with Fiber: Fiber is a great food friend, because it helps keep your body’s system clean and running in tip-top shape.
 It also helps prevent a lot of different symptoms and diseases like constipation and cancer.

 What is Fiber?

 Fiber is in a class all by itself.
 It is a natural part of fruits, vegetables, and grains that is found in the skin, seeds, pulp, and other parts of the plant.
-The body does not digest fiber, instead the fiber has important processes to take care of in your body.
-There are 2 types of Fiber:
+The body does not digest fiber; instead, the fiber has essential processes to take care of in your body.
+There are two types of Fiber:

 Soluble Fiber: can help lower your total ‘bad’ cholesterol.
 It can also help trap special salts and cholesterol and carry them out of the body.